 Visit PASCO's Experiment Library to view all activities for this product.

-In this lab, students will use pressure and temperature sensors to determine how temperature, volume, and gas affect pressure.
+In this lab, students will use absolute pressure sensors to investigate how changes in the volume of a confined gas with constant temperature affects pressure.

 How can you maximize the product in a reaction?